agregson/fitzlab/protocol_ultracentrifuge_use.md

 # Protocol Notes:[^1]
 -   Proper use and maintenance of the ultracentrifuge and rotors
--   Refer to the manuals for further details
+-   Refer to the manuals for further details.
+All are available both online (see References) and also in the folder by the ultracentrifuge itself.

 # Materials: